 - A complete application and supporting credentials must be received by the stated program deadline, or admission consideration will be applied to the next available semester.

-- International graduate students are eligible to apply for financial assistance in the form of departmental reasearch and teaching assistantships.
+- International graduate students are eligible to apply for financial assistance in the form of departmental research and teaching assistantships.

 - Certain graduate programs require much earlier deadlines for both admission consideration and financial assistance.
 Direct inquires regarding assistantship awards to the Graduate Program Director of your desired program of study.